karan-singhnegi01/CSDF-AS-4-portfoliowebsite/docs/overview.md

 This project is a simple **HTML and CSS portfolio website** created as part of Assignment 4 for the course *Computer Science Fundamentals & Career Pathways*.
 The main purpose of this project is to demonstrate my ability to:

-- Build a basic functional website
+- Build a basic functional website using Html and CSS.
 - Use Visual Studio Code for development
 - Use Git for version control
 - Host and manage a project on GitHub